Do you buy traffic or own it? It makes all the difference to marketing

 Paid traffic will always be expensive in the long run.
 To keep costs down over time, generate your own

 There is another way that taps into customer psychology.
 Be available when a customer needs your services.
 And build a relationship before they do!
-It may seem counterintuitive, but no one spends money without getting to know something about the brand being purchased, no matter how attractive the offer.
+It may seem counterintuitive, but no one spends money without knowing something about the brand being purchased, no matter how attractive the offer.

 Build a website for customers, not the business alone

 GoPro cameras created a massive market for their products by encouraging use of their products in several situations.
 The obvious ones include adventure sports and hiking but GoPro cameras are also used by surgeons in the operating theater to document surgical procedures now.
 Since they are small and can be head mounted, it offers a way for surgeons to demonstrate it for surgical interns or educational purposes.

 Whenever footage is created, it needs to be edited, uploaded or stored.
 The company created an editing suite for basic edits along with music tracks in an effort to expand services for customers.